July 6th 6-8:30PM $5 - Yes, 5 bucks!

 For most classes, laptops will suffice.
 Each class has its own set of prerequisites listed in the course description, with instructions on how get setup prior to the the start of the workshop.
-There will be a half hour period prior to the start of class that is highly recommended for anyone unsure if they are set up properly.
+There will be a half hour period before the start of each workshop that is highly recommended for anyone unsure if they are set up properly.

 We use EventBrite and CourseHorse for handling payments.
 We can also arrange for on-site payments via credit card or cash half an hour prior to the commencement of class.